seastco/seastco.github.io/content/posts/2022-12-29-dalle-discord-bot/index.md

 ![Redeem](images/redeem.gif)

-So to break this down: upon purchase, we store a row containing just the voucher ID and number of credits.
-Upon redemption, we update the row to include the user.
+So to break this down: upon purchase, we store a row containing the voucher ID and number of credits.
+Upon redemption, we update the row to include the user ID found in the command context.
 Every time an image is created, we decrement the credits column by 1.
 All of this logic is part of a separate *voucher-service* container running as a Flask application on the same EC2 instance as the bot.

 ## SQLite
 Vouchers are stored in SQLite and the SQLite file is backed by an EBS volume attached to the EC2 instance.
 With an EBS